CHUKWUKA-EMI/Angelos/README.md

 🔒 Security: Ensure the security of your event data with robust authentication and authorization mechanisms.

-🌍 Multi-Platform Support: Pub/Sub Mastermind is designed to work seamlessly across various platforms, including cloud providers, on-premises environments, and edge computing.
+🌍 Multi-Platform Support: `ANGELOS` is designed to work seamlessly across various platforms, including cloud providers, on-premises environments, and edge computing.

 ## Technologies used